jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 To understand our place in the story of life, we've been on a journey.
 The first step was recognizing that the fundamental laws of nature govern the living world's existence.
 The physical, chemical, and geological processes that have shaped the evolution of life on Earth—from the formation of the planet itself to the cycling of elements and the flow of energy—create the very "gameboard" upon which all organisms, including humans, play on.

 Then we learned about entropy, the sort of nemesis of life.
 Entropy is the force of nature that drains heat and energy away, forcing life to continually harvest heat, sunlight, and calories to stay alive.
-With entropy as a constant threat, life employs evolution, whose laws such as speciation, mate choice, and adaptive radiation help create new lifeforms capable of harvesting energy from every available niche on the gameboard.
-While each lifeform is very self-interested and wants to stay alive, together locked inside ecosystems their mutual self-interest serves to keep life adapting, surviving, and thriving.
+With entropy as a constant threat, life employs evolution, whose laws such as speciation, mate choice, and adaptive radiation help create new life forms capable of harvesting energy from every available niche on the gameboard.
+While each life form is very self-interested and wants to stay alive, together locked inside ecosystems their mutual self-interest serves to keep life adapting, surviving, and thriving.

 And it has been a long road with many ups and downs lifes never ending game of evolution.
 When learning the full history of life's evolution we realize while Earth is constant putting trials and tribulations in the face of every creature.
 Happily, since Earth has proven so perfect for life's evolution, life slowly turned this planet into a lifeboat.